 In town there is plenty of diversion.
 Visitors and locals have ample opportunity to network at our two market hubs – Homeground at The Duke of Bedford Inn (food, drinks, craft beer, exhibitions, all garden related stalls and sales) and the Country Market at the NGKerk hall and grounds (fast food, crafts etc).
 Both precincts are child friendly.

-Floral arrangements and locally made quilts will be on show at the Presbyterian church and the powerful Templeton High School choir will sing in the NGKerk at midday on Saturday 20 October.
+Floral arrangements and locally made quilts will be on show at the Presbyterian church and the powerful Templeton High School choir will sing in the NGKerk on Saturday 20 October.

 There are also several very special open gardens.
 The SA Rosarium is a national collection and information centre for old roses.
 The Long Garden is sure to attract a lot of attention again: it includes an African interpretation of a prairie garden designed by Franchesca Watson.